vezzolter/DSA/DataStructures/Tree/SplayTree/SplayTree.md

 **Modifiers**:
 - `insert(val)` — inserts a new node with the specified value into the tree, maintaining the BST ordering property and splaying the new node to the root to preserve the access-based structure.
-- `erase(val)` — removes the node with the specified value from the tree, maintaining the BST ordering property and splaying either the parent or a replacement node to the root to restore the access-based structure.
+- `erase(val)` — removes the node with the specified value by first splaying it to the root, then replacing the root with either the right subtree or the splayed maximum of the left subtree (with the right subtree attached), maintaining the BST ordering and preserving the access-based structure.
-  - if the node has no children (leaf), simply remove the node;
+  - does nothing if the value is not found in the tree;
-  - if the node has one child, replace the node with its child;
+  - if the left subtree is empty, the right subtree becomes the new root;
-  - if the node has two children, it is replaced with its in-order successor or predecessor, depending on the design decision;
+  - if the left subtree is not empty, its maximum node is splayed and becomes the new root, with the right subtree attached. decision;
 - `clear()` — removes all nodes from the tree, resetting it to its initial state.
 - `swap(other)` — exchanges the contents of the current tree with another tree, avoiding expensive deep copies.
   - assigning a tree to itself has no effect, as the function exits early without performing any operations.